aggregat4/dendriform/README.md

 ## Development

-This project uses npm and webpack to build.
+This project uses npm and rollup to build.
 To get started, do the following:

 1. clone the repository
 2. perform an `npm install`